Finding your companion

-Step 5 – You will receive ongoing support from the rehoming centre following adoption and a post adoption home visit will be carried out when current movement and other restrictions have been lifted.
+Step 7 – You will receive ongoing support from the rehoming centre following adoption and a post adoption call will be made to check how things are going.

 Adoption fees help to cover the cost of microchipping, neutering, vaccinations and worm and flea treatment

 - Adult Dog £170

 - Adult Cat £80